Willow-6855/Willow-K9-Manager/README.md

 **Usage :hammer_and_wrench: :**

-To use the resource, download it, put the `/Willow-K9-Manager` folder in your main resources folder.
+To use the resource, download it, put `Willow-K9-Manager` folder in your main resources folder.
 Add `start Willow-K9-Manager` to your server.cfg
 Then, once you're in game, press O to toggle the menu.